usegalaxy-no/nels-galaxy-api/README.md

-1. Ensure that the directories and the config.yml file is readable by the user running galaxy ```namei -mo /<GALAXY-SERVER-DIR>/config/plugins/webhooks/nels/nels_export_history/config.yml```
+1. Ensure that the directories, and the config.yml file are readable by the user running galaxy ```namei -mo /<GALAXY-SERVER-DIR>/config/plugins/webhooks/nels/nels_export_history/config.yml```

 2. It looks like the webhooks needs to be with in the galaxy server dir.
 It will not work running them from a external config